backupbrew/switchbrew/Nvnflinger services.md

 Takes 3 input s32s: **ID**, **addval**, and **type**.
 Each word immediately follows the previous word.
 No additional output.

+**type** indicates whether the strong reference count or weak reference count will be affected.
+0 indicates the weak reference count, while 1 indicates the strong reference count.

 | Called by official function          | addval | type |
 | ------------------------------------ | ------ | ---- |
 | "android::BpBinder::onFirstRef"      | 1      | 1    |